iar1000/cheatsheet-template/README.md

-# Cheatsheet - Probabilistic Artificial Intelligence
+# Cheatsheet - Template

-Extended version with personal comments and notes can be compiled setting `\toggletrue{showcomments}`.
+Extended version of the cheatsheet, with personal comments and notes, can be compiled setting `\toggletrue{showcomments}`.
+Use the `comment` environment to add stuff that not necessarily needs to be on the final cheatsheet.
-Short version compiles to 2 A4-pages of the most important concepts and formulas, use `\togglefalse{showcomments}` for this.
+A short version compiles to A4-pages of the most important concepts and formulas (everything not in `comment` environment), use `\togglefalse{showcomments}` for this.

 Feel welcomed to create PR's with corrections or improvements!